Russia attacks Ukraine nuclear plant as invasion advances

 KYIV, Ukraine (AP) — Russian forces shelled Europe’s largest nuclear plant early Friday, sparking a fire as they pressed their attack on a crucial energy-producing Ukrainian city and gained ground in their bid to cut off the country from the sea.

-The world’s leading nuclear authorities were concerned — but not panicked — about the damage to the power station, but the assault triggered a phone call between U.S. President Joe Biden and Ukrainian President Volodymyr Zelenskyy, and the U.S. Department of Energy activated its nuclear incident response team as a precaution.
+Leading nuclear authorities were worried — but not panicked — about the damage to the power station.
+Ukrainian officials later said that radiation levels in the area weren’t at dangerous levels.
+The assault, however, led to phone calls between Ukrainian President Volodymyr Zelenskyy and U.S. President Joe Biden and other world leaders.
+The U.S. Department of Energy activated its nuclear incident response team as a precaution.

-The attack on the eastern city of Enerhodar and its Zaporizhzhia nuclear plant unfolded as the invasion entered its second week and another round of talks between the two sides yielded a tentative agreement to set up safe corridors to evacuate citizens and deliver humanitarian aid.
+The attack on the eastern city of Enerhodar and its Zaporizhzhia nuclear plant came as the invasion entered its second week and another round of talks between Russia and Ukraine yielded a tentative agreement to set up safe corridors to evacuate citizens and deliver humanitarian aid.

-Nuclear plant spokesman Andriy Tuz told Ukrainian television that shells were falling directly on the facility and had set fire to one of its six reactors.
+Nuclear plant spokesman Andriy Tuz told Ukrainian television that shells fell directly on the facility and set fire to one of its six reactors.
 That reactor is under renovation and not operating, but there is nuclear fuel inside, he said.

+Hours later, there was still confusion about what was happening at the plant.

+The Zaporizhzhia regional military administration said that measurements taken at 7 a.m.
+Friday (0500 GMT) showed radiation levels in the region “remain unchanged and do not endanger the lives and health of the population.”

+Ukraine’s state emergency service announced on Facebook on Friday that “the fire in the training building of Zaporizhzhya NPP in Enerhodar was extinguished.
+There are no victims.”
+It did not mention the fire in a reactor building that had raised international concern.

+The mayor of Enerhodar, Dmytro Orlov, announced on his Telegram channel Friday morning that “the fire at the (nuclear plant) has indeed been extinguished.”
+His office told The Associated Press that the information came from firefighters who were allowed onto the site overnight.
+The mayor’s office could not provide more details about which buildings were concerned.

-Firefighters cannot get near the flames because they are being shot at, he said, and Ukrainian Foreign Minister Dmytro Kuleba tweeted a plea to the Russians to stop the assault and allow fire teams inside.
+Earlier, Ukrainian Foreign Minister Dmytro Kuleba tweeted a plea to the Russians to stop the assault.

-“We demand that they stop the heavy weapons fire,” Tuz said in a video statement.
-“There is a real threat of nuclear danger in the biggest atomic energy station in Europe.”
+“There is a real threat of nuclear danger in the biggest atomic energy station in Europe,” Tuz said in a video statement.

-The assault renewed fears that the invasion could damage one of Ukraine’s 15 nuclear reactors and trigger another emergency like the 1986 Chernobyl accident, the world’s worst nuclear disaster, which happened about 110 kilometers (65 miles) north of the capital.
+British Prime Minister Boris Johnson called for an emergency meeting of the U.N.
+Security Council in “coming hours” to raise the issue of Russia’s attack of the nuclear power plant, according to a statement from his office.

 U.S. Energy Secretary Jennifer Granholm tweeted that the Zaporizhzhia plant’s reactors were protected by robust containment structures and were being safely shut down.